Score-based Generative Diffusion Models for Social Recommendations: Experiment

 \subsection{Parameter Sensitivity Study}

 In this section, we evaluate the impact of the key parameters in SGSR.

 \textit{\textbf{ (1) Diffusion Steps.}} We tune the scale of the continuous time $T$, known as diffusion steps, on two well-established formulations: VP-SDE and VE-SDE.
 The results are presented in Fig. \ref{fig:diffusion_steps}.
 For all the datasets, we observe optimal performance at 5 diffusion steps.
 Performance degrades as the number of time steps increases, potentially due to the introduction of additional noise in longer diffusion processes.
-Moreover, VP-SDE outperforms VE-SDE in most cases.
+Moreover, VP-SDE demonstrates superior performance to VE-SDE in most cases, with the performance gap widening when the diffusion step ranges between 5-50.
+This can be attributed to VE-SDE's tendency to significantly perturb the data distribution through high-variance noise ~\cite{song2020score}, potentially leading to personalized information loss and consequently increasing the difficulty of the reverse process.

 \textit{\textbf{ (2) PC Sampler.}} We implemented the Predictor-Corrector (PC) sampler using various combinations, including Euler-Maruyama and Langevin dynamics, Euler-Maruyama without correction, reverse diffusion sampler and Langevin dynamics, and reverse diffusion sampler without corrector.
 The reverse diffusion sampler is a discretization of DDPM ~\cite{song2020score}.
 The results, presented in Fig. \ref{fig:pc}, demonstrate that the predicting and correcting paradigm consistently outperforms the non-corrector version across all three datasets.
 This highlights the effectiveness of the PC sampler and the flexible sampling capabilities of SDE-based diffusion models.